-- exclude the person from work immediately and follow local occupational health guidance; - do not allow the food handler to return to work until symptoms have stopped for 48 hours; - in more serious cases of food poisoning, doctor's clearance will be needed and up to 3 stool tests will have to be undertaken.
+- exclude the person from work immediately and follow local occupational health guidance; - do not allow the food handler to return to work until symptoms have stopped for 48 hours: - in more serious cases of food poisoning, doctor's clearance will be needed and up to 3 stool tests will have to be undertaken.

-In cases of the following types of illness, the food handler should be instructed to report to his supervisor or manager who will then need to decide, with the assistance of medical advice where available, what action will be taken:
+In cases of the following types of illness, the food handler must be instructed to report to his supervisor or manager who will then need to decide, with the assistance of medical advice where available, what action will be taken:

-- sore throat:

-- colds or fever;
+- sore throat: - colds or fever:

-- mild skin conditions, cuts and abrasions;

-- sickness or diarrhoea in the immediate family of the food handler;

-- illness or contact with illness whilst on holiday, particularly abroad.
+- mild skin conditions, cuts and abrasions; - sickness or diarrhoea in the immediate family of the food handler; - illness or contact with illness whilst on holiday, particularly abroad.

-If exclusion is not considered necessary then the following precautions will be taken:
+If exclusion is not considered necessary, then the following precautions will be taken:

-- additional instruction on personal hygiene; - cuts and abrasions should be cleaned with antiseptic and covered with a waterproof dressing; - cold sufferers should be instructed to use disposable tissues (to be disposed of away from the kitchen) and reminded to wash their hands thoroughly before resuming work.
+- additional instruction on personal hygiene; - cuts and abrasions must be cleaned with antiseptic and covered with an easily identifiable colored waterproof dressing; - cold sufferers must be instructed to use disposable tissues (to be disposed of away from the kitchen, if practically possible) and reminded to wash their hands thoroughly before resuming work.